‘A problem shared is problem halved’

 Please refer to the Coaching Process for details of the full process.

-Do you know that our University offers colleagues access to career coaching?
-Any member of staff can request a career coach, which can be of particular benefit to those of you who have undergone or are about to undergo a process of organisational change; or you simply want to work out where to go next in your career!
+Did you know that our University offers colleagues access to career coaching?
+Any colleague can request a career coach, which can be of particular benefit to those of you who have undergone or are about to undergo a process of organisational change; or you simply want to work out where to go next in your career!
 We have both internal coaches, and coaches from Leeds City Council and Leeds NHS Trusts, all of whom have undergone ten months of intense training to equip them with the skills to coach effectively.

 Our coaching is non-directive, so your coach won't tell you what to do, but will act as a sounding board and ask you some useful questions to encourage you to think about things in a different way.
 You will define the agenda for your coaching.